peter-leonov/ruby-parser.js/README.md

     node ruby2json.js 'puts(1 + 2.0)'

+# Check it, please

+Prerequisites:

+    brew install node
+    npm install jasmine-node -g

+Run:

+    make check

+Standard Jasmine output follows.
+All the dots have to be green ;)

 # Bison rules!

 If you need to touch around bison rules, please, run `make diff` to see, what changed.
 There must be no diff to parse.js.output :)